dicchyantgurung/Classification-of-car-crashes-in-Chicago-using-XGBoost/README.md

 >**3.
 Check for trends in the time of crash to relocate resources appropriately**

-Furthermore, we will create a classifier to categorize the accidents in two main cateogories for future references:
+Furthermore, we will create a classifier to categorize the accidents in two main cateogories:

 >**1.
 Unintentional: These are events or instances where the driver was unaware of the possibility of an accident.**